 Jump to:

-Now, you can definitely get premade cold brew from the store, and most coffee shops now have it on offer, but those versions can either have lots of unnecessary ingredients (store-bought) or add up quickly in price (coffee shop fix).
+You can certainly buy premade cold brew from the store, and most coffee shops, however, those versions can have lots of unnecessary ingredients and can add up pretty quickly in price if you are getting your coffee shop fix every day.

 Save yourself some hassle and money and make your own cold brew at home.